Karissa Burgos’ life was forever changed at the tender age of 10.

 “We’ve expanded our efforts to include siblings of patients as well,” Karissa said.
 “Having been in that position myself, I know the feeling of spending long hours in waiting rooms with nothing to do.”

 Allison, now a sophomore in college, has just celebrated her five-year anniversary of being cancer-free, and hopes to one day work at City of Hope.
 Her sister, a senior at Upland High School, will join her this fall as a freshman at Azusa Pacific University where she plans to begin studies to become an orthodontist.

 In recognition of her ability to take a devastating life experience and turn it into a positive one for herself and others, Karissa recently was awarded one of 15 college scholarships from SuperSibs!, a national nonprofit organization that supports, honors and recognizes siblings of children with cancer.

 “We felt that Karissa was deserving of the $1,000 scholarship, serving as a tremendous role model for other siblings who follow in her footsteps,” said Stacy Dempsey, chair of the SuperSibs!
 Scholarship Committee.
 “Her positive attitude and eagerness to help others as a result of her experience is truly remarkable.”

 Additionally, Karissa has been a member of a Relay for Life team for the last five years, helping to raise more than $28,000 for the American Cancer Society.

 “Having had a sister with cancer has caused me to be more driven to achieve my goals and appreciate the gifts I have been given,” said Karissa.
-“Allison’s courage and strength during her treatment were amazing and inspiring.
-Although she was considered high-risk, and had to go through rigorous extra treatment such as brain radiation, she didn’t let cancer stop her from being involved in the things she loved.
+“Allison’s courage and strength during her treatment was amazing and inspiring.
+Although she was considered high risk, and had to go through rigorous extra treatment such as brain radiation, she didn’t let cancer stop her from being involved in the things she loved.

 “I am more independent and focused than I would have otherwise been, and it made me appreciate the fragility of life.”